Skip to main content

 tip

-In the visual editor, hover over a port to see connection details for that port.
+• In the workspace, hover over a port to see connection details for that port.

 Data